jennyzhzihi/Yelp-Dataset-Challenge/README.md

 This purpose of this project is to build a sentiment analysis model that predicts restaurant performance and construct a customer recomendation system based on the ratings

-The restaurants reviewed are selected to be LasVegas based, since LA is a popular touristy city, the time window is set to past two years,i.e, from 2016-01-01 to the date the data is released
+The restaurants reviewed are selected to be LA based, since LA is a popular touristy city, the time window is set to past two years,i.e, from 2016-01-01 to the date the data is released

 The reviews are performed with NLP and split to traing and test data set.